 When you travel, your assets and identity may be more at risk.
 Knowing how to travel safely can help.
 Before you go on vacation, protect your home by putting mail on a postal hold, setting lights on a timer, and pausing delivery of the morning paper.
 On the road, avoid entering personal information on shared computers and public Wi-Fi to shield against identity theft.

-Then, when it’s time for your trip, try these travel safety tips from our identity specialists to help you avoid fraud while you’re away.
+Then, when it’s time for your trip, try these travel safety tips to help you avoid fraud while you’re away.

 When you’re packing your bags, consider what’s in your wallet.
 Your Social Security card and any bank cards you don’t use regularly should stay in a safe place at home.